Teaching syntax or procedures to use in methodologies as strategies to teach & learn

 - Teacher presents labeled examples.

-- Students compare attributes in positive and negative examples.
+- Learners compare attributes in positive and negative examples.

-- Students state a definition according to the essential attributes.
+- Learners state a definition according to the essential attributes.

 Phase Two: Testing Attainment of the Concept

-- Students identify additional unlabeled examples as yes or no.
+- Learners identify additional unlabeled examples as yes or no.

 - Teacher confirms hypotheses, names, concept, and restates definitions according to essential attributes.